api2cart/typescript-angular-sdk/ProductApi.md

   findValue: "bundled-item-123-",
     // Child products search that is specified by field (optional)
   findWhere: "sku",
+    // Retrieve entities from their creation date (optional)
+  createdFrom: "2010-07-29 13:45:52",
+    // Retrieve entities to their creation date (optional)
+  createdTo: "2100-08-29 13:45:52",
+    // Retrieve entities from their modification date (optional)
+  modifiedFrom: "2010-07-29 13:45:52",
+    // Retrieve entities to their modification date (optional)
+  modifiedTo: "2100-08-29 13:45:52",
+    // Determines the type of products to be returned.
+If set to \'true\', only global products will be returned; if set to \'false\', only local products will be returned. (optional)
+  returnGlobal: false,
+    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
+  responseFields: "{result{children{id,parent_id,sku,upc,images,combination}}}",
+    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
+  params: "id,model,price,images",
+    // Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)
+  exclude: "false",
     // Report request id (optional)
   reportRequestId: "105245017661",
     // Disable report cache for current request (optional)
   disableReportCache: false,
     // Use the latest platform API version (optional)
   useLatestApiVersion: true,
-    // Determines the type of products to be returned.
-If set to \'true\', only global products will be returned; if set to \'false\', only local products will be returned. (optional)
-  returnGlobal: false,
 };

 const data = await apiInstance.productChildItemList(request);